acts-project/acts/docs/core/geometry.md

 The un-occupied space in a volume which contains a layer array is filled with objects of type {class}`Acts::NavigationLayer`, which allows that in a fully static geometry setup, every single point in a volume can be associated with a layer.
-Layer objects are confined together in a special {class}`Acts::LayerArray` class and can be contained by a {class}`Acts::TrackingVolume`.
+Layer objects are confined together in a special {type}`Acts::LayerArray` class and can be contained by a {class}`Acts::TrackingVolume`.

 ![LayerArray](/figures/geometry/LayerArray.png)